Supporting Long-Term Oral Health

 Can food get stuck under or around dental implants?

 Yes, food can sometimes become trapped around or between dental implants, especially near the gumline or adjacent teeth.
 This is more likely if the spacing is slightly uneven.
 If left in place, food debris may irritate the surrounding gums.
-Over time, this can contribute to plaque buildup or local discomfort.
+Over time, this may contribute to plaque buildup or local discomfort.

 In some cases, small gaps around the implant may naturally allow food to collect.
 If this happens often, your dental team can assess the area and discuss whether additional care or monitoring is needed.